tin-feather/TinFeather/posts/on-finding-a-voice/index.rst

 Its earliest audience is the information technology community of which |I|
 am a part.
 There is a lot to cover and little time.
-Many ideas from the history and practice of computer science will be referenced with a degree of familiarty assumed.
+Many ideas from the history and practice of computer science will be referenced with a degree of familiarity assumed.
 These will range from the theoretical to the humorous.
 If you have found your way to these words, perhaps directed by a friend from this community, please ask them if you do not understand any particular point.

 The over arching aim of this exercise is to build a united community to address the issues of surveillance capitalism and invasive data harvesting.
-While orignating in monolog, dialog will be more important.
+While originating in monologue, dialog will be more important.
 However, due to my personal inexperience of the mechanics of blogging and digital social interaction in general this may take some time to get right.
 Please bear with me.